 Ok so the first thing to understand about strategy is that strategy is not the same thing as tactics.
 Technology is very tactical within the business organization.
 Because this is not always understood by the management teams in the organization, often it’s often hard for technical people to understand that there is a difference.
 The one thing technologists are very good at is execution.
+Execution is all about tactics.
+This change for the technical expert from tactical thinking to strategic thinking is often a paradigm shift.
+In this article we want to discuss the modern network architect’s understanding between the differences of tactical and strategic thinking.

 Imagine you are a lumberjack 100 years ago.
 You carry a big double headed ax and you walk from tree to tree chopping down trees.
 For you trees have been chopped down the same way since the first caveman created the first stone ax.
 You know that the more hours cutting down trees the more money the company makes.